dj-sciops/utah_organoids/docs/PROCEDURE.md

 - **Array Ephys Pipeline**: Handles ephys data analysis, managing metadata and raw data related to probes and ephys recordings.
 It also includes preprocessing, spike sorting, curation, and quality metrics computations.

-## Accessing the Organoids DataJoint Pipeline
+## Accessing the Utah Organoids DataJoint Pipeline

 1. **Request access to a DataJoint account**:
      1. Request a new account from your DataJoint support team.